wmorgan/dcos-docs/1.7/usage/service-discovery/marathon-lb/advanced.md

 ## SSL Support

-marathon-lb supports SSL, and you may specify multiple SSL certificates per frontend.
+Marathon-lb supports SSL, and you may specify multiple SSL certificates per frontend.
 Additional SSL certificates can be included by passing a list of paths with the extra `--ssl-certs` command line flag.
-You can inject your own SSL certificates into the marathon-lb config by specifying the `HAPROXY_SSL_CERT` environment variable in your application definition.
+You can inject your own SSL certificates into the Marathon-lb config by specifying the `HAPROXY_SSL_CERT` environment variable in your application definition.

-If you do not specify an SSL certificate, marathon-lb will generate a self-signed certificate at startup.
+If you do not specify an SSL certificate, Marathon-lb will generate a self-signed certificate at startup.
 If you are using multiple SSL certificates, you can select the SSL certificate per app service port by specifying the `HAPROXY_{n}_SSL_CERT` parameter, which corresponds to the file path for the SSL certificates specified.
 For example, you might have:

     "labels":{
       "HAPROXY_0_VHOST":"nginx.mesosphere.com",
       "HAPROXY_0_SSL_CERT":"/etc/ssl/certs/nginx.mesosphere.com"
     }

-The SSL certificates must be pre-loaded into the container for marathon-lb to load them.
-You can do this by building your own image of marathon-lb, rather than using the Mesosphere-provided image.
+The SSL certificates must be pre-loaded into the container for Marathon-lb to load them.
+You can do this by building your own image of Marathon-lb, rather than using the Mesosphere-provided image.

 ## Using HAProxy metrics